Anant-mishra1729/Generative-inpainting-TF2/README.md

 **Note:** Please make sure the mask file completely cover the masks in input file.
 You may check it with saving a new image to visualize `cv2.imwrite('new.png', img - mask)`.

-## TensorBoard

-Visualization on [TensorBoard](https://www.tensorflow.org/programmers_guide/summaries_and_tensorboard) for training and validation is supported.
-Run `tensorboard --logdir model_logs --port 6006` to view training progress.

-## License

-CC 4.0 Attribution-NonCommercial International

-The software is for educational and academic research purposes only.

 ## Citing
 ```